 - 4. If a student receives an IFR rating symbol of Incomplete "I" for the performance of a course outcome recorded on the RCP the symbol "I" is assigned.
-An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional coursework is needed or make-up work is be completed.
-An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional course work is needed or make-up work is to be completed.
+An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional coursework is needed or make-up work is to be completed.
+An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional coursework is needed or make-up work is to be completed.
+An incomplete "I" grade indicates the student has not yet fulfilled course requirements and that either additional coursework is needed or make-up work is to be completed.
 An incomplete will convert to a course grade of "F" if the student is Unsatisfactory "U" or has not completed required work within the identified time frame. - 5.
 If a student receives an IFR rating symbol of unsatisfactory "U" for the performance of any course outcome, achievement of the "U" rating will convert to a course grade of "F" and will be reflected on the official transcript and the student will neither progress nor promote. - 6.
-A final clinical laboratory grade of satisfactory "S" is required to progress and for promote.
+A final clinical laboratory grade of satisfactory "S" is required to progress and for promotion.